UoB-COMSM0166/2025-group-8/README.md

 In summary, the implementation of Iron Rebellion focused on building a solid foundation and then solving three major technical challenges: robust collision detection, scalable difficulty through flexible level design, and intelligent but efficient enemy AI.
 Addressing these challenges improved the game’s stability, performance, and overall player experience—ensuring it felt responsive, balanced, and fun to play.

 ### Evaluation

-To ensure Iron Rebellion delivered a fun and accessible gameplay experience, we used both qualitative and quantitative evaluation methods.
+To ensure *Iron Rebellion* delivered a fun and accessible gameplay experience, we used both qualitative and quantitative evaluation methods.
 Our goal was to understand how players perceived the game, identify usability problems, and verify whether the difficulty scaled in a satisfying and fair way.
 We conducted a think-aloud study during early development and complemented it with a NASA Task Load Index (TLX) analysis to evaluate cognitive workload across different difficulty levels.
 Alongside this, we also established a consistent approach to testing the game’s functionality and stability.

+---

-Qualitative Evaluation: Think-Aloud Usability Testing
+#### Qualitative Evaluation: Think-Aloud Usability Testing

 For our qualitative assessment, we selected the Think-Aloud Protocol, where participants verbalised their thoughts while playing.
 This method helped us uncover pain points in real-time and better understand players’ mental models.
-We recruited eight players of varying gaming experience, each of whom played the first two levels of Iron Rebellion.
+We recruited eight players of varying gaming experience, each of whom played the first two levels of *Iron Rebellion*.

 Several consistent themes emerged during this process.
 First, many users expressed confusion about how to restart a level or exit to the main menu.
 Our UI lacked a pause or return function, leading players to manually refresh the browser or quit the window.
 This feedback prompted us to introduce a pause menu and a reset button in subsequent builds.